Religious Education at Lakeside Primary Academy

 - Remember that their own idea is important, whether it is the same as others or not

 Linda Gardiner, from our local Salvation Army, usually comes in to deliver assemblies to our children.
-Due to current COVID restrictions, we cannot have her usual assemblies, however she has filmed one for us to watch online - https://www.youtube.com/watch?v=BLh29Rsb-kc&feature=youtu.be The theme is perseverence.
+There are also some of her assemblies online - https://www.youtube.com/watch?v=BLh29Rsb-kc&feature=youtu.be The theme is perseverence.